Frequently Asked Questions

 Developmental editors assess the structure of the author's manuscript, help clarify its message, and ensure the intended audience will be engaged.

-Line editors look at the manuscript for issues of style, content, and language.
+Line editors (mainly a US description) look at the manuscript for issues of style, content, and language.
 They point out, for example, where pacing could be improved, where certain words are overused, and where the style is inconsistent.

 Copyeditors check the manuscript for inconsistencies, errors, and repetition.
 They correct errors, such as those in spelling, capitalization, and hyphenation.
 They also check for factual inconsistencies and incorrect statements.

-The Chartered Institute of Editors and Proofreaders (CIEP) factsheet "Proofreading or copyediting?" identifies the differences between these two skills.
+The Chartered Institute of Editing and Proofreading (CIEP) factsheet "Proofreading or copyediting?" identifies the differences between these two skills.

 It is important to find the right editor.
 What sort of editing do you need?
 Would it be useful if your editor has experience with another language?
 Do you need someone who can proofread sheet music?
 How much do editors charge?